 - Are happier, more loving and calm.

 An extract from the Canterbury Christ Church University evaluation of our 2-year project in a deprived area stated “Perhaps most powerfully of all, children have applied these approaches on their own in new environments without the direct support of the parents who taught them, for example when visiting a father or grandparent.
 The evidence gives a strong message that as a society we are underestimating children.
 When listened to, understood and empowered, they need not be passive recipients of ‘behaviour training’ but can contribute to loving, caring and the building of positive relationships in their own families and communities.”

 Are these innate attributes, gifts and wisdom recognised and nurtured in their education process?

 Why are we celebrating?

-We’ve been delivering our unconventional personal development programme successfully for 17 years and today I found this report from the Education Policy Institute, acknowledging the value of our approach.
+We’ve been delivering our unconventional personal development programme successfully since 2002 and today found this report from the Education Policy Institute, acknowledging the value of our approach.
 Our unique experiential whole school programme, working with teachers, students and parents in a collaborative partnership is exactly what’s called for in the Conclusion of the report, a holistic life-course approach.

 The Education Policy Institute is an independent, evidence-based research institute that aims to promote high quality education outcomes for young people.